 Hate crime in the UK is on the rise.
-Latest figures show an increase of 29% in 2016/17 compared with the previous year.
 Shining a spotlight on the issue has never been more important.

 Hate crimes occur in many forms.
 They can be assault, harassment or abuse and can happen online or in person.
-All hate crimes are motivated by a prejudice towards a person’s race, sexuality, religion, disability or trans status.
-Despite much progress in changing societal attitudes, the LGBT community still experience hate crimes at an alarming rate.
+All hate crimes are motivated by a prejudice towards a person’s race, sexual orientation, religion, disability or trans status.
+Despite much progress in changing societal attitudes, LGBT people still experience hate crimes at alarming rates.

 Despite victims increasingly coming forward, more needs to be done to ensure the LGBT community are reporting incidents.
 YouGov data shows that four in five anti-LGBT hate crimes and incidents go unreported, with young people particularly reluctant to report their experiences to police.
 Reporting rates are increasing but still dangerously low.
 LGBT Foundation are working to increase awareness of hate crimes and encourage victims and witnesses to come forward.